mattwebhub/p2p-server/docs/websocket-signaling.md

 # WebSocket Signaling and Redis Pub/Sub Implementation

-This document provides an overview of the WebSocket signaling server and Redis pub/sub adapter implementation for the P2P Game Backend.
+This document provides an overview of the WebSocket signaling server and Redis pub/sub adapter implementation for the P2P Backend.

 ## Components Implemented